The Geometry and Calculus of Losses: Loss Functions

 \section{Loss Functions}

 In this section we will introduce proper losses; first in the traditional way, and then in terms of the superprediction set.
 We will then show some of the implications of the latter approach.
 A loss function is an ``outcome contingent disutility'': that is, for a given outcome $y$, it provides a measure of (dis)utility of a prediction as a function $-u(\cdot,y)$ \citep{Berger1985}.
 We introduce loss functions more formally by first introducing some concepts from statistical decision theory, to which we apply some of the geometric concepts introduced in \S\ref{sec:preliminaries}.
-Let $\Def{\rv X}$, $\Def{\rv Y}$ be random variables taking values in the spaces $\Def{\cal X}$ and $\Def{\cal Y}$.
+Let $\Def{\rv Z}$, $\Def{\rv Y}$ be random variables taking values in the spaces $\Def{\cal Z}$ and $\Def{\cal Y}$.
 We assume $\cal Y$ is finite with $\Def{n}{\abs{\cal Y}}$, and therefore distributions that assign probability to every state of $\cal Y$ are isomorphic to probability vectors from $\Def{\probm}{\relint(\set{p\in\Rp^n; \textstyle\sum_{i=1}^n p_i = 1})},$ the relative interior of the \Def{$n$-simplex}, that is $\cl(\probm) \simeq \smplx(\cal Y)$.
 Its dual cone, $\Rp^n$, is the associated collection of loss vectors.
 We use $\Def{\pcone}\subseq\R^n$ and $\Def{\fcone}\subseq\R^n$ to denote an arbitrary pair of salient, closed, convex cones, dual to one another.
 The reader might find it helpful to identify $\pcone$ with $\cl\cone(\probm)$, and $\fcone$ with its dual, however most of our theorems merely depend on a dual pair of closed convex cones.

-One can understand the effect of choice of loss in terms of the ``conditional perspective'' which allows one to ignore the distribution of $\rv X$, which is typically unknown.\footnote{See \citep{Steinwart2008,Reid2011} for a discussion of this conditional perspective.} We call mappings $\ell\colon \probm\times\cal Y\to\Rp$ \Def{loss functions}, and $\ell(p;\rv y)$ is is the penalty from predicting $p\in\probm$ upon observing $\rv y \in \cal Y$.
+One can understand the effect of choice of loss in terms of the ``conditional perspective'' which allows one to ignore the distribution of $\rv Z$, which is typically unknown.\footnote{See \citep{Steinwart2008,Reid2011} for a discussion of this conditional perspective.} We call mappings $\ell\colon \probm\times\cal Y\to\Rp$ \Def{loss functions}, and $\ell(p;\rv y)$ is the penalty from predicting $p\in\probm$ upon observing $\rv y \in \cal Y$.
+(It will sometimes be convenient to consider the extension of $\ell$ defined as $\ell\colon\cl(\probm)\times\cal Y\rightarrow\Rx_{\ge 0}$, which now needs to map to $\Rx_{\ge 0}$ to allow for infinite values; see Remark \ref{rem:bounded-to-unbounded}).
 It will be convenient to stack loss functions into a function over the second argument:

 or equivalently we have a vector

 For each fixed $\rv y\in \cal Y$, the functions $\ell(\marg;\rv y)$ are called \Def{partial losses}.
 If for some norm (the choice does not matter) $\|\ell(p)\|<\infty$ for all $p\in\probm$ we say the loss is \Def{bounded}.